GuanceCloud/datakit/internal/export/doc/en/datakit-daemonset-deploy.md

 For Helm-based installation, see [Helm Installation](datakit-helm.md).

-GKE Autopilot requires a Deployment form that does not depend on host mounts.
-See [GCP GKE Autopilot Integration](gcp-gke-autopilot.md).
+To deploy DataKit on GKE Autopilot, start with the [GCP GKE Autopilot deployment guide](gcp-gke-autopilot.md), choose Partner DaemonSet or Cloud API Deployment, and follow its installation steps.

 ## Installation {#install}